karanskush/hotel-booking/README.md

 Hotel Booking is a production-ready hotel booking website built with modern web technologies.
 It is designed to be a fully functional and responsive web application for hotel booking services.
 For the backend api checkout: [staybooker-express-api](https://github.com/iZooGooD/stay-booker-hotel-booking-express-api)

+## Added Features- Karan Singh

+- Added a responsive image carousel to the home page hero section.
+- Ensured the carousel does not overlap other sections & navigation buttons are interactive.
+- Maintained code quality and best practices.

 ## Key Features

 - **Production-Ready**: Crafted with production requirements in mind.